gitcoffee-os/uibot/README.md

 ### 📈 ReportBot
 Chart and report engine assistant.
 ### 📊 DataVBot
-Data visualization Engine assistant.
+Data dashboard, dashboard visualization engine assistant.
 ### 🖨️ PrintBot
 Print design assistant.
 ### ✨ AI
 It can be expanded to integrate AI, making UI visual design, code generation and rule processes more intelligent.
 ### 💡 Ecology
-- Provide support for enhancing the efficiency of content creators and integrating the business ecosystem of developers.
+Provide support for enhancing the efficiency of content creators and integrating the business ecosystem of developers.

 ## 👀 试用体验
 - [UiBot UI可视化助手 云端体验](https://uibot.cloud.exmay.com/)